ruzickap/ansible-role-vmwaretools/README.md

 [![Build Status](https://travis-ci.com/ruzickap/ansible-role-vmwaretools.svg?branch=master)](https://travis-ci.com/ruzickap/ansible-role-vmwaretools)

-This role will help you with installing original vmware-tools from Vmware or fallback to Open VMware Tools (open-vm-tools).
+This role will help you with installing original vmware-tools from VMware or fallback to Open VMware Tools (open-vm-tools).

 ## Requirements